floswald/floswald/README.md

 ### Hi there 👋

-I am an Assistant Professor of Economics @ScPoEcon in Paris.
+I am an Associate Professor of Economics @ScPoEcon in Paris.
 I'm also the Data Editor of the Economic Journal and the Econometrics Journal.
 You can find some related materials to this position on the [github org](https://github.com/RES-reproducibility) created for this purpose.
 On my personal github profile you will find a large part of my work, related to both teaching and research.

 * I am working increasingly with @julialang only
 * I have a lot of code in R, particularly spatial stuff